mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 * Using Wi-Fi
 * Using DHCP
 * Using your daily use computer or laptop
-* Not using TezBake Discord or Telegram monitoring bots
+* Not using MavBake Discord or Telegram monitoring bots

 ### Using Wi-Fi
 Wi-Fi is not as realiable as a wired connection and can cause strange and random issues.
 It is highly recommended that you use a wired connection for your baking computer.